mrunalgaikwad2364/ChurnXplain/README.md

 - `uvicorn api:app --reload` — run the model as a REST API (`/predict`, `/health`), sharing the exact same prediction code as the Streamlit app via `model_utils.py`.
 - See `DEPLOYMENT.md` for deploying the Streamlit app publicly (Streamlit Community Cloud / Hugging Face Spaces).

-## Notes on design decisions

-- **Why PR-AUC for hyperparameter search, not accuracy?** With ~80% of customers not churning, a model that always predicts "stay" gets 80% accuracy while being useless.
-PR-AUC is sensitive to how well the model actually ranks and separates the minority (churn) class.
-- **Why tune the threshold instead of using 0.5?** The default 0.5 cutoff is arbitrary once you've rebalanced training data with SMOTE.
-Tuning it against the precision-recall curve lets you pick the operating point that best matches the actual cost tradeoff (missing a churner is usually more costly than one extra false alarm).
-- **Why a shared `feature_engineering.py`?** In the original version, the training script and the Streamlit app each re-implemented the same encoding logic by hand.
-Any change to one (e.g. adding a country) could silently desync the other.
-Now both import the same function.
-- **A bug the test suite caught:** `feature_engineering.py` originally used `pd.get_dummies(..., drop_first=True)` to one-hot encode Geography.
-  This works fine on the full training set, but on a single-row inference input (all the Streamlit app or API ever sends), only one country is ever present — so `drop_first` drops the *only* category seen, producing zero dummy columns.
-The fallback code that filled in missing dummy columns with 0 then silently encoded every Germany/Spain customer as if they were in France.
-Writing a unit test that explicitly checks dummy values for each country (`test_geography_dummy_values_correct`) caught this immediately.
-Fixed by encoding geography explicitly instead of via `get_dummies`, which is correct regardless of row count.